ibm-watson-data-lab/shopping-list-react-native-pouchdb/README.md

 ### Run on iOS Emulator:

-1. In a terminal cd into the repo directory and run:
+1. In a terminal cd into the repo directory and run the following command:

 `react-native run-ios`

+If you are having problems please see the troubleshooting section below.

+### Run on Android Emulator

+1. Create and start an AVD
+2. In a terminal cd into the repo directory and run the following command:

+`react-native run-android`

+If you are having problems please see the troubleshooting section below.

-#### Troubleshooting
+## Troubleshooting

 1. If you encounter issues running the react-native CLI you may need to make a few scripts executable.
 You can do this on Mac/Linux by running the following commands: